πŸŽ‰ Contributing#

 • More information:

-🎁 Extending the scivision catalog#
+🎁 Contributing to the Scivision catalog#

 Preparing a model for inclusion in the catalog#